How to use the hidden field block

 When to use

-The idea of a hidden field block is you're able to gather information from outside the form into your form's dataset.
+The hidden field block enables you to gather information from outside the form into your form's dataset.
 That information is then saved with the rest of the form data when the form is submitted.
 Some examples:

-- Get the name of a respondent from a query string parameter and;
+- Get the name of a respondent from a query string parameter and show it in your form;

 - Save the URL of the page that your form is embedded into;